Ziębice: History

-The area became part of the emerging Polish state under its first historic ruler Mieszko I in the 10th century.
-The town was first mentioned in 1234 under the Old Polish spelling Sambice.
 As a result of the fragmentation of Poland, it formed part of the duchies of Silesia until 1290, Świdnica until 1322, and afterwards it was the capital of a small eponymous duchy, remaining under the rule of the Piast dynasty until 1521.
 In 1344, a court was established in the town by the Piast dukes.

 In 1521 it passed to the Podiebrad family, and in 1569 it passed to the kings of Bohemia.
 The town suffered in the Hussite Wars and Thirty Years' War, and in 1643, it was hit by an epidemic.
 In 1742, it became part of Prussia and was the capital of Kreis Münsterberg.
 In 1842, the town had a population of 3,946, predominantly Catholic by confession.
 In 1871, it became part of the German Empire along with the bulk of Silesia.
 Following Germany's defeat in World War II, in 1945, it became again part of Poland and its German population was expelled in accordance with the Potsdam Agreement.